JamesWoolfenden/learn-terraform/docs/install.md

 ## Modifying existing infrastructure

 If the definition differs from the existing state captured.
-Some properties changing cause exsiting objects to be modified others the recreation.
+Some properties changing causes exsisting objects to be modified others the recreation.

 How can I tell what which will happen?

 TODO:show where changes/destroyed

 And usually in this order.